Chocolate Mousse: Simple Dessert Recipes for Children

 – Soak the Bengal gram in water for several hours, then cook it until tender.

-– Drain the water and mash the cooked dhal.
+– Drain the water and mash the cooked dal.

 2. **Make the Outer Layer:**

-– In a saucepan, bring milk and water to a boil.
-Add a pinch of salt.
+– In a pan, heat milk and water to a boil, adding a pinch of salt.

-– Gradually mix in rice flour to the boiling liquid, stirring continuously to prevent lumps.
-Cook until it becomes a smooth dough.
+– Gradually incorporate rice flour, stirring constantly to prevent lumps, until it takes shape as a soft dough.

-– Let the dough cool slightly, then knead it until it is smooth.
+– Allow the dough to cool a bit, then knead it until it reaches a smooth texture.

 3. **Assemble the Sweets:**

-– Take a small piece of the rice flour dough and flatten it in your hand.
+– Take a small amount of dough and flatten it in your hand.

 4. **Fry the Pala Munjalu:**